Table of Contents App Overview: Your One-Stop Shop for Application InsightsDo...

-The shift to the cloud has created a massive shift in how businesses and their employees purchase, manage and renew software assets.
+The shift to the cloud has created a massive shift in how businesses and their employees purchase, manage, and renew software assets.
 Ten years ago, business department leaders submitted requests to Procurement or IT for every software purchase.
-Today, software-as-a-service (SaaS) can be purchased by any employee with the click of a button.
-However, the prevalence of automatic renewal clauses in SaaS subscriptions makes charting a holistic renewal strategy a critical task.
+Today, any employee within an organization can purchase software-as-a-service (SaaS) with the click of a button.

 - Offer lower per-solution cost